Trekking in Sikkim Darjeeling

 Experience Kalimpong Day Trekking within the picturesque Darjeeling hills and immerse yourself in its captivating blend of nature and culture.

-Best Season to Visit Darjeeling for Trekking and Tours
+Best Season for Trekking & Tours in Darjeeling

 If you are interested in undertaking Tours & Trekking in Darjeeling, then there are two prime seasons to plan your trek: spring (March to May) and autumn (September to November).

-The spring season in Darjeeling, with its mild temperature, is very conducive for trekking.
-The vibrant rhododendron blooms during these months, and the crisp, unobstructed views of the Himalayas make trekking very captivating.
+The spring season with its mild temperature, is very conducive for trekking in Darjeeling.
+The vibrant rhododendron blooms during these months, and the crisp, unobstructed views of the Himalayas make trekking in Darjeeling very captivating.
 With temperatures ranging from 11°C to 20°C, the weather is perfect for these treks in Darjeeling.
 Trekking routes such as Sandakphu and Phalut on the Singalila ridge are adorned with colorful rhododendrons and magnolias.
 Though a little rain does fall during these months but nothing much to worry about.

 The Autumn season (September to November) is particularly the best time for those planning to do some tours and trekking in Darjeeling, because of the post-monsoon clarity.
 Autumn is an excellent time for trekking in Darjeeling if your interest are clear mountain views.
 Temperatures during the autumn months range between 10°C and 18°C, and the air is crisp and fresh after the three months of monsoon rains, marking another peak season for trekkers.